vlipco-archive/seaworthy/docker-images/deckhouse/Readme.md

-Serf events glue together all the parts of seaworthy making a cluster interact as a whole system.
+Serf events glue together all the parts of seaworthy making a cluster interact as a whole system...

 There are handler specific to be used in machines with differente roles (waypoints, ferries or harbors) and there is a series of event handler common to them all.